Amortized Bethe Free Energy Minimization for Learning MRFs: Experiments

 We next consider learning Restricted Boltzmann Machines~\citep{smolensky1986information}, a classic MRF model with latent variables.
 A binary RBM parameterizes the joint distribution over observed variables $\boldx \in \{0,1\}^V$ and latent variables $\boldz \in \{0,1\}^H$ as $P(\boldx, \boldz \param \btheta) = \frac{1}{\Z} \exp(\boldx^{\top} \boldW \boldz + \boldx^\top \boldb + \boldz^\top \bolda)$.
 Thus, there is a pairwise factor for each $(x_i, z_j)$ pair, and a unary factor for each $x_i$ and $z_j$.

 It is standard when learning RBMs to marginalize out the latent variables, which can be done tractably due to the structure of the model, and so we may train with the objective in ~\eqref{eq:amortsaddle}.
 Our inference network is similar to that used in our Ising model experiments: we associate a learnable embedding vector with each node in the model, which we concatenate with an embedding corresponding to an indicator feature for whether the node is in $\boldx$ or $\boldz$.
-These $V + H$ embeddings are then consumed by a bidirectional LSTM~\citep{hochreiter1997long, graves2013hybrid}, which outputs vectors $\boldh_{\boldx, i}$ and $\boldh_{\boldz, j}$ for each node.
-Finally, we obtain $\btau_{ij}(x_i, z_j \param \bphi) = \softmax(\MLP [\boldh_{\boldx, i} \param \boldh_{\boldz, j}])$.
+These $V + H$ embeddings are then consumed by a bidirectional LSTM~\citep{hochreiter1997long, graves2013hybrid}, which outputs vectors $\boldh_{\boldx, i}$ and $\boldh_{\boldz, j}$ for each node.\footnote{We found LSTMs to work somewhat better than Transformers for both the RBM and HMM experiments.} Finally, we obtain $\btau_{ij}(x_i, z_j \param \bphi) = \softmax(\MLP [\boldh_{\boldx, i} \param \boldh_{\boldz, j}])$.
+We set the $d(\cdot, \cdot)$ penalty function to be the KL divergence, which worked slightly better than L2 distance in preliminary experiments.

 We follow the experimental setting of \citet{kuleshov2017neural}, who recently introduced a neural variational approach to learning MRFs, and train RBMs with 100 hidden units on the UCI digits dataset~\citep{alimoglu1996combining}, which consists of $8 \times 8$ images of digits.
-We compare with persistent contrastive divergence (PCD)~\citep{tieleman2008training} and LBP, as well as with the best results reported in \citet{kuleshov2017neural}.\footnote{The corresponding NLL number reported in Table~\ref{tab:rbms} is derived from a figure in \citet{kuleshov2017neural}.} We used a batch size of 32 and selected hyperparameters for all models by monitoring validation expected pseudo-likelihood~\citep{besag1975statistical} over a random hyperparameter search; see the Supplementary Material for additional details.
+We compare with persistent contrastive divergence (PCD)~\citep{tieleman2008training} and LBP, as well as with the best results reported in \citet{kuleshov2017neural}.\footnote{The corresponding NLL number reported in Table~\ref{tab:rbms} is derived from a figure in \citet{kuleshov2017neural}.} We used a batch size of 32, and selected hyperparameters through random search, monitoring validation expected pseudo-likelihood~\citep{besag1975statistical} for all models; see the Supplementary Material.